 As we previously mentioned, pumpkin is full of powerful vitamins and incredible nutritional benefits.
 Let's take a look at how they are able to help your feline feel their best.

 Canned pumpkin for cats is loaded with vitamin A which help promote healthy eyes and vision.

-Additionally, pumpkin is full of beta-carotene, an antioxidant which helps slow the aging process and protects the joints and cartilage as the cat gets older.
+Additionally, pumpkin is full of beta-carotene, an antioxidant (responsible for neutralizing free radicals in the body), which helps slow the aging process and may protect against certain types of cancer.

 Just like people, cats can catch a cold when their immune system isn't its strongest.
 Vitamin C is a great way to boost immune health.
-Additionally, vitamin C helps protect joints in aging dogs who are at risk of arthritis.
+Additionally, vitamin C is also an antioxidant that fights molecules than can trigger inflammation.
+It also helps protect joints in aging animals, as it prevents the breakdown of cartilage.

 Essential Fatty Acids

 Finally, pumpkin is full of essential fatty acids which are key players in promoting healthy skin and a silky, beautiful coat.
 If your cat is suffering from environmental allergies causing their skin to be itchy and irritated, try pumpkin!
 The fatty acids are sure to help.